Three-wave equation

 In nonlinear systems, the three-wave equations, sometimes called the three-wave resonant interaction equations or triad resonances, describe small-amplitude waves in a variety of nonlinear media, including water waves in shallow water, capillary waves, the coupling of acoustic waves in the littoral zone, acoustic waves in plasma, oscillations in electrical circuits and in non-linear optics.
 They are a set of three completely integrable nonlinear partial differential equations.

 The three-wave equations represent a fundamental deterministic model underlying wave turbulence theory and serve as a paradigmatic example of resonant interactions in dispersive media.
-They arise when three waves with wave vectors k_{1}, k_{2}, and k_{3} satisfy both the resonance condition (commonly expressed as k_{1} = k_{2} + k_{3}) and the frequency matching condition ω_{1} = ω_{2} + ω_{3}, where ω_{i} denotes the angular frequency of each wave component.
+They arise when three waves with wave vectors $\vec{k}_1$, $\vec{k}_2$, and $\vec{k}_3$ satisfy both the resonance condition (commonly expressed as $\vec{k}_1=\vec{k}_2+\vec{k}_3$) and the frequency matching condition $\omega_1=\omega_2+\omega_3$, where $\omega_i$ denotes the angular frequency of each wave component.
 These resonant triad interactions enable efficient energy transfer between the three wave modes.

 Because they provide a direct and tractable example of resonant wave interactions, have broad applicability across the physical sciences, and possess the remarkable property of complete integrability, the three-wave equations have been extensively studied since the 1970s.
 Their integrability allows for exact analytical solutions via methods such as the inverse scattering transform, making them a cornerstone in the mathematical theory of integrable systems and in the study of soliton-like phenomena.
 The equations have also played a crucial role in the development of Hamiltonian formulations of wave dynamics and in advancing the understanding of energy cascades in weakly nonlinear wave systems.